WHOOOOOOOOO!!!! Let’s go SKYDIVING!

 Out you go!

 It was f***ing scary!
 My mind went literally BLANK!
-I arched my back instinctively, my fingers grasped tightly around my straps.
+I arched my back instinctively (recalling what I was told earlier) and my fingers grasped tightly around my straps.
 All I could think about was how much air there was, and such wind!

 It wasn’t until I glanced down and saw the video cam that I regained my composure.
-Instantly I was reminded that I was being recorded and that I must look good (hey, recording was an extra $75).
-Engulfed by vanity, I concentrated on controlling my facial muscles but it was impossibly windy.
+Instantly I was reminded that I was being recorded and that I must look good because I paid an extra $75 to be recorded.
+Engulfed by vanity, I concentrated on controlling my facial muscles and tried “smiling” at the camera.
+It was impossibly windy.
 Blasted!

 Landed.
 My knees felt wobbly.